why Electrameccanica Vehicles Corp. [SOLO] is a Good Choice for Investors After New Price Target of $9.50

 ElectraMeccanica Manufactured 170 SOLOs in the Period, Delivering a Total of 45 Despite Strong Logistical Headwinds.

-Electrameccanica Vehicles Corp. represents 118.45 million in outstanding shares, while the company has a total market value of $162.15 million with the latest information.
-SOLO stock price has been found in the range of $1.23 to $1.49.
+The results of the trading session contributed to over 6305500 shares changing hands.
+Over the past one week, the price volatility of Electrameccanica Vehicles Corp. stands at 11.33% while the volatility over the past one month is 9.33%.

-If compared to the average trading volume of 1.28M shares, SOLO reached a trading volume of 3716734 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for SOLO stock reached $161.81 million, with 118.45 million shares outstanding and 107.19 million shares in the current float.
+Compared to the average trading volume of 1.34M shares, SOLO reached a trading volume of 6305500 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for SOLO shares is $9.50 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on SOLO stock is a recommendation set at 1.70.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.